IDMNYU/Ideation_PrototypingFall24LadyK/designProblem_weekly.md

 ### DM-UY 1143 C Ideation and Prototyping
 ##### Fall 2024 • Katherine Bennett • Mon/Wed 10:00-11:50 • In-person

-### Due October 23rd to your Process site and in class that day
+### Due October 30rd to your Process site and in class that day

 # Design Problem Weekly

 #### Week 6: Identify the problem

+0. Show divergent thinking in the possibilites of solutions.
+Does more than one stand out?
+Let your mind be open and explore many possibilities.
+Brainstorm and sketch.

-0. Draw sketches of 3 of your top ideas.
+1. Draw sketches of 3 of your top ideas.
 Is there anything that you notice or have been informed about?
 If so, what?
 Please reflect on this and upload your reflections

-1. Gather materials to create low-fi prototypes.
+2. Gather materials to create low-fi prototypes.
 What materials do you need?
 Identify, secure and reflect about the process.

+3. post any and all research, including surveys, questionaires and their responses.

 #### Week 5: Research and Explore the problem